Dublin

 • Submitting the applicant’s documents.

 The questionnaire contains relevant elements for determining if the sovereignty clause should be applied to avoid potential inhuman treatment of the person concerned in case of transfer to another responsible EU or Schengen Associated state.
-The asylum seekers are asked why they cannot or do not want to return to that country, whether they have a specific medical condition and why they have come to Belgium.
+The asylum seekers are asked why they cannot or do not want to return to that country, whether they have a specific medical condition and why they came to Belgium.
+However, no questions are explicitly asked about the reception conditions, the asylum procedure and the access to an effective legal remedy in the responsible member state.
+This is for the asylum seeker to invoke and they have to prove that such general circumstances will apply in their individual situation or that they belong to a group that systematically endures inhuman treatment.

 When the Immigration Office accepts that Belgium is responsible for the asylum claim, it transfers the file to the CGRS.
-However, the decision as to why Belgium is responsible is not motivated.

 Appeal

 Applications for which Belgium is not responsible are subject to a “refusal of entry or residence” decision by the Immigration Office and are not examined on the merits.
-The appeal procedure provided for against a Dublin transfer i.e. a decision of “refusal of entry or residence on the territory” is a non-suspensive annulment procedure before the CALL, rather than a “full jurisdiction” procedure (see section on Regular Procedure: Appeal).
+The appeal procedure against a Dublin transfer i.e. a decision of “refusal of entry or residence on the territory” is a non-suspensive annulment procedure before the CALL, rather than a “full jurisdiction” procedure (see section on Regular Procedure: Appeal).
 Dublin transfers decisions may be appealed within 30 days.

-It is precisely this appeal procedure that the ECtHR considered not to be an effective remedy in M.S.S. v.
+The ECtHR considered this procedure not to be an effective remedy in M.S.S. v.
 Belgium and Greece.
 However, under the “extreme urgency” procedure, an appeal with short automatic suspensive effect may be provided (see section on Regular Procedure: Appeal).
-In its C-149/19 judgement of 15 April 2021 the CJEU ruled that an effective legal remedy has to consider any relevant elements that arose after the moment decision of “refusal of entry or residence” was given.[59]
-The Belgian Council of State further clarified the implications of this ruling on the legal remedy provided by the CALL.
-It stated that the CALL has to assess whether any element provided after the decision of “refusal of entry or residence” significantly impacts the execution of the Dublin Regulation.[60]
+In its C-149/19 judgement of 15 April 2021 the CJEU ruled that an effective legal remedy has to give the opportunity to present any relevant elements that arose after the moment the decision of “refusal of entry or residence” was given.[49]
+The Belgian Council of State further clarified the implications of this ruling on the legal remedy of the “extreme urgency procedure” in the context of the Dublin-procedure.
+The CALL must verify whether new elements, provided by the applicant after the transfer decision has been taken, have a decisive effect on the correct application of the Dublin Regulation.[50]

 Following the Tarakhel judgment, in these suspension and action for annulment the CALL not only scrutinises the general reception and procedural situation in the responsible state on systemic shortcomings, but also evaluates the need for individual guarantees from such a state in case shortcomings are not systemic, where the applicant appears to be specifically vulnerable (see the section on Dublin: Procedure).[53]